 Nate and Annie currently reside in Kuching, Sarawak.
 Sabah and Sarawak makes up East Malaysia.
-They are situated on the island of Borneo and are separated from the Penisular by the South China Sea.
+They are situated on the island of Borneo and are separated from the Peninsular by the South China Sea.
 Their history, geography, and makeup are quite different from that of the Peninsular.
-I have visited Kuching several times and have enjoyed my stay.
-Another person who hails from there is Mary of Keep Learning Keep Smiling.
-Mary shares many stories on the culture and food of Sarawak.
+I have visited Kuching several times and have enjoyed my stay there.

 This is a souvenir I brought home from my first visit to Kuching, Sarawak.
 It is a modern reproduction of the traditional ikat or woven textile made by the indigenous people of Sarawak.

 Congee or rice porridge is a Chinese comfort food and can be taken any time of the day.
 In a rice base culture, it is often the first solid food taken by infants.
 As it is very easy on the tummy, porridge is also often prepared and served during convalescence from illness.
 Because of this some people associate it with being sick although it is a very delicious, healthy, and nutritious dish.

 It can be made as simple or elaborate as you like with a range of ingredients like my Minced Pork and Dried Scallop Porridge.
 Porridge is very easy to make and the measurements given below are just guidelines.

 An Easy Chicken Rice Porridge Recipe